Double Down (sandwich): Asia

 In November 2010, the Double Down was launched in select branches in the Philippines, the first in Asia.
 Nearly one year later, in October 2011, KFC Philippines replaced it with the Zinger Double Down, with a spicy flavor and crunchy skin.
 The product was discontinued in the Philippines in mid-2012, but reintroduced in January 2014 together with a smaller version, the Junior Double Down.
 It was discontinued yet again in May 2014, but relaunched in January 2015 for a limited time only, together with a new variation, the Double Down Dog.
 In January 2016, another new variation was introduced, the Double Down G which contained "crispy fried spinach" with a "secret green sauce".
 In March 2019, the Original Double Down and the Junior Double Down returned to the menu with the Zinger Double Down also being reintroduced the following month.
 These were available until April 30, 2019.
 On August 27, 2021, both the Original and Zinger Double Downs were brought back again to the menu, but were discontinued at the end of October.
+On April 25, 2023, the Original and Zinger Double Downs were again brought back to the menu, together with the Triple Down (three pieces of Original Recipe chicken fillets) and the Junior Double Down Rice Bowl on their "Secret Menu".
+These were available until June 26, 2023.

 On February 2, 2012, the Double Down went on sale in Japan for a limited time as the Chicken Fillet Double.

 KFC Singapore launched the Zinger Double Down on April 16, 2012.
 Instead of regular bacon, the Singapore version uses turkey bacon to conform to halal standards.
 The most recent release there of the Double Down was the Hawaiian version, with a pineapple slice and BBQ sauce included.

 KFC Malaysia introduced the Double Down on September 25, 2012.

 In Korea, the Zinger Double Down was sold from December 1, 2012, through March 1, 2013, and re-released in October 2013 along with a variant named Zinger Double Down MAXX with an added hash brown patty and salsa.
 Both the Zinger Double Down and the Double Down MAXX were later added as a year-round menu in March 2014, and in April the original Double Down was also made available.
 In October 2014, the Zinger Double Down KING was announced, with a beef patty and barbecue sauce in the middle of two Zinger patties.

 In India in October 2017, it was a secret item for the first week, available for purchase to a certain number of invitees and their friends as part of a promotion.
 In another week, its name was unveiled and made available for purchase by everyone for a limited time.

 In July 2018, the Double Down was launched in select branches in Bangkok, Thailand.
 It was later reintroduced in May 2019.

 KFC Indonesia introduced the Double Down starting on 1 February 2020.
-Also to meet halal standards as in Singapore and Malaysia, the bacon was replaced by hash browns.
+Also to meet halal standards as in Singapore and Malaysia, the bacon was replaced with hash browns.